ergl/jASM/README.md

 This project uses [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), so be sure to download it.

-Then, build the project with whatever build tool you use.
+To build it, just run `make` (you'll need to have Maven installed and the `mvn` binary in your path).

-Then, `cd` into your working directory and run `java -jar jASM.jar -h` to view the usage options.
+Run it with `java -jar target/jASM-1.0-SNAPSHOT.jar -h` to view the usage options.
 Be sure to take a look at the [examples](examples/) and the syntax [documentation](doc/Syntax.md).

-Running `java -jar jASM.jar -m interactive` will start an interactive prompt where you will be able to enter your program.
+Running `java -jar target/jASM-1.0-SNAPSHOT.jar -m interactive` will start an interactive prompt where you will be able to enter your program.

 #### Please note that these screenshots may be out of date, but they should give a good idea of the general look and features